mitshah1207/cooper/README.md

 - Currently we just focus on him not pulling (see above)

 **Walking in green areas: much easier!**
-- Use the yellow 5m lead.
+- Use the yellow 5m lead but is actually quite good off lead and will come back if called "Cooper come!".

 **Playing in the park: avoid unless we have given instruction**
 - In the park, we use the green harness, to which we attach the 5 metre lead.